How to Calculate & Reduce Your Carbon Footprint

 **The fuel mix from Bright Energy, Ecopower, Waterpower, and Community Power have yet to be verified by the CRU.

-As support grows for a move towards plant-based diets due to sustainability and environmental issues, it’s now commonly known that diets which contain more meat and animal-based products have higher carbon footprints.
+As support grows for a move toward plant-based diets due to sustainability and environmental issues, it’s now commonly known that diets which contain more meat and animal-based products have higher carbon footprints.

 Vegetarian food has a much lower carbon footprint, and vegan diets produce the lowest amount of CO2.
-However, agricultural activities (while one of the main contributors to Ireland’s spiralling carbon emissions) are not the only culprit.
+According to the latest statistics from the Sustainable Energy Authority of Ireland (SEAI), agricultural activities account for 38% of Ireland's carbon footprint.
+While one of the main contributors to Ireland’s spiralling carbon emissions, the methane released from farm animals is not the only culprit.

 Food waste is also a contributor.
 By buying more food than we consume, we push the industry to produce more to meet consumer demand — a demand inflated by our less-than-sustainable practices in our own kitchens.

-The first electric bus was delivered in Ireland as late as February 2019, and while the National Transport Authority announced plans to deploy 600 hybrid buses across Dublin and regional cities over the next 3.5 years, we are still lagging behind our European counterparts, where market penetration of electric buses will have reached 20% by the end of 2020.
+The first electric bus was delivered in Ireland as late as February 2019, and while the National Transport Authority announced plans to deploy 600 hybrid buses across Dublin and regional cities over the next 3.5 years, we are still lagging behind our European counterparts, where market penetration of electric buses reached 20% at the end of 2020.

-One of the most popular carbon footprint calculators can be found on the World Wildlife Fund (WWF) website.
-The calculator consists of a questionnaire regarding the following factors:
+One of the most popular carbon footprint calculators around, it consists of a questionnaire regarding the following factors:

 - Your diet